 Do: Workaround your schedule if there are special circumstances (such as a fulltime job or your VA is in another time zone.

 What sets you apart from other QuickBooks consultants?

-I love that when someone is really-super-mega stressed out and they ask me for help, I can explain one or two things in a super calm and easygoing manner and they will feel like they’re going to cry from happiness.
-I had one person literally cry, I was sitting next to her after a workshop and I was like “oh sh*t, I’m happy you’re happy but I don’t know what to do here.”
+I love that when someone is really-super-mega stressed out, and they ask me for help, I can explain one or two things in a super calm and easygoing manner, and they will feel like they’re going to cry from happiness.
+I had one person cry, I was sitting next to her after a workshop, and I was like “oh sh*t, I’m happy you’re happy, but I don’t know what to do here.”

 I’m all for talking shop, I do not sell people to sign up for a service.
-I want people to know I’m here and that if I can help, I want to but if I can’t, I’ll do my best to connect them with someone.
-For example, I refer Nicole Lux-Ritchie out on a regular basis.
-Nicole own a Technology Guide business called Luxcentric where she helps people hone their technology skills.
+I want people to know I’m here and that if I can help, I want to, but if I can’t, I’ll do my best to connect them with someone.
+For example, I refer Nicole Lux-Ritchie out regularly.
+Nicole owns a Technology Guide business called Luxcentric, where she helps people hone their technology skills.
 It’s not always about accounting. www.gentlefrog.com/meeting